snpadhycutm/test2/docs/info.md

 ## How it works

-This project implements a 4-bit sequential multiplier that takes two 4-bit inputs a and b and produces an 8-bit product op.
-The multiplication is performed serially using a combination of registers, a 4-bit adder, and a counter to iterate over each bit of the multiplier.
-On asserting the start signal, the system begins multiplying the two inputs over four clock cycles.
-Partial products are accumulated using an adder and shifted registers.
-Once the final result is computed, it is output through uo_out.
+This 4-bit sequential multiplier uses the shift-and-add algorithm to multiply two 4-bit unsigned numbers over four clock cycles.
+When the start signal is pulsed high, the module captures the inputs A and B and initialises the internal state.
+It then iteratively examines each bit of B, and if a bit is set, it adds a left-shifted version of A (based on the current bit position) to an accumulator.
+This process continues for four cycles, after which the final 8-bit product is available on the output.
+This design is efficient in terms of area and ideal for resource-constrained environments, such as Tiny Tapeout.

 ## How to test

-To test the project, provide 4-bit operands a and b through ui_in[3:0] and ui_in[7:4], respectively, and assert the start signal through uio_in[0].
-The result of the multiplication will appear on uo_out after a few clock cycles.
-The module can be simulated using a Verilog testbench (tb.v) or a Python Cocotb script (test.py) that provides input stimuli and checks the expected output.
+To test the 4-bit sequential multiplier, apply the 4-bit operands A and B to the input pins ui[3:0] and ui[7:4] respectively, and pulse the start signal on uio[0] high for one clock cycle to initiate the multiplication.
+After four clock cycles, the 8-bit result will be available on the output pins uo[7:0].
+You can verify the correctness by comparing the output with the expected product of A and B. For automated testing, a Cocotb-based Python testbench is provided, which applies a set of known test vectors, waits for the multiplication to complete, and checks that the result matches the expected output.

 ## External hardware